Ron-Web-Dotcom/Marketing-TemplateAI/DASHBOARD_README.md

 ## Overview

 This project includes a fully AI-powered marketing admin dashboard with comprehensive analytics, insights, and campaign management features.
+The dashboard is protected by authentication and requires users to sign up or sign in to access.

+## Authentication

+Users must sign up or sign in to access the dashboard:
+- Click "Get Started" or "Start Free Trial" buttons
+- Create an account with email and password (minimum 6 characters)
+- After successful authentication, users are automatically redirected to the dashboard

+### Contact Information
+For Enterprise plan inquiries: **ront.devops@gmail.com**

 ## Features